 - Always place all hydraulic controls in Neutral before leaving the operator's seat. - Make sure that all components in the hydraulic system are kept clean and in good condition. - Replace any worn, cut, abraded, flattened, or crimped hoses and steel lines. - Do NOT attempt any makeshift repairs to hydraulic lines, fittings, or hoses by using tapes, clamps, cements, or welding.
-The hydraulic system operates under extremely high pressure.
-Makeshift repairs can fail suddenly and create hazardous conditions.
+The hydraulic system operates under extremely highpressure.
+Makeshift repairs will fail suddenly and create hazardous and unsafe conditions. - Wear proper hand and eye protection when searching for high-pressure hydraulic leaks.
+Use a piece of cardboard as a backstop instead of hands to isolate and identify a leak. - If injured by a concentrated high-pressure stream of hydraulic fluid, seek medical attention immediately.
+Serious infection or toxic reaction can develop from hydraulic fluid piercing the skin.